 For IEC 61850 engineering a separate system configuration tool is needed to be used with PCM600.
-In PCM600 Ver.2.3 or earlier the recommended tool is CCT600.
-In PCM600
+In PCM600 Ver.2.5 or later the recommended tool for smaller projects is the IEC 61850 Configuration tool.
+For larger projects it is recommended to use IET600, which is available as a standalone tool.